Court-Pencil/Trailblazers/README.md

 ## Contact section

-- Social Media Icons: The footer includes clickable icons for platforms like Instagram and Facebook.
+- Social Media Icons: The footer includes clickable icons for platforms like Instagram and Facebook that open in a new tab.

 - External Messaging: These links open in new tabs and direct users to your social profiles, where they can send messages or follow updates.